japila-books/spark-structured-streaming-internals/docs/HDFSBackedStateStoreProvider.md

 # HDFSBackedStateStoreProvider

-`HDFSBackedStateStoreProvider` is a <<spark-sql-streaming-StateStoreProvider.md#, StateStoreProvider>> that uses a Hadoop DFS-compatible file system for <<baseDir, versioned state checkpointing>>.
+`HDFSBackedStateStoreProvider` is a [StateStoreProvider](spark-sql-streaming-StateStoreProvider.md) that uses a Hadoop DFS-compatible file system for [versioned state checkpointing](#baseDir).

 `HDFSBackedStateStoreProvider` is the default `StateStoreProvider` per the [spark.sql.streaming.stateStore.providerClass](configuration-properties.md#spark.sql.streaming.stateStore.providerClass) internal configuration property.

 `HDFSBackedStateStoreProvider` is <<creating-instance, created>> and immediately requested to <<init, initialize>> when `StateStoreProvider` utility is requested to <<spark-sql-streaming-StateStoreProvider.md#createAndInit, create and initialize a StateStoreProvider>>.
-That is when `HDFSBackedStateStoreProvider` is given the <<stateStoreId, StateStoreId>> that uniquely identifies the <<spark-sql-streaming-StateStore.md#, state store>> to use for a stateful operator and a partition.
+That is when `HDFSBackedStateStoreProvider` is given the <<stateStoreId, StateStoreId>> that uniquely identifies the [state store](StateStore.md) to use for a stateful operator and a partition.

 `HDFSStateStoreProvider` uses [HDFSBackedStateStores](HDFSBackedStateStore.md) to manage state (<<getStore, one per version>>).